SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Goodbye," Rainbow said with a smile.

-With that the two ponies walked out of Applejack's house.
+With that, the two ponies walked out of Applejack's house.

 Rainbow looked up in the sky, noticing how late it had become.

 *We need to hurry if I am going to have time to practice for the show.*

 Pinkie turned to Rainbow.
-"Onward to Twilight," she said but as she was about to start trotting, Rainbow stopped her.
+"Onward to Twilight," she said, but as she was about to start trotting, Rainbow stopped her.

 "Pinkie, you wanna make the trip to Twilight's a little more fun?"
 Rainbow asked.